Free Dog Bite Inquiry — Get Started Now

 New York follows a modified one-bite rule.
 An owner is strictly liable for medical costs if their dog has ‘vicious propensities’ that the owner knew about.
 For all other damages (pain and suffering, lost wages), the victim must prove negligence.

-What Compensation Can You Recover in New York?
+What Damages May Be Available in New York?

 Medical Expenses